fieldtrip/website/workshop/cuttingeegx/squids_vs_opms.md

 save data_opm_hfc data_opm_hfc
 ```

 We will now manually remove trials with high variance.

+{% include markup/skyblue %}
-For the SQUID-based recordings, we removed trials with variance above 8e-25 Tesla-squared.
-However, due to the higher intrinsic and environmental noise levels, our OPM sensors exhibit variance around two orders of magnitude higher the SQUID sensors.
-Interestingly, although an OPM sensor captures a stronger signal by being closer to the scalp, it also experiences more noise.
-For each of the 6 runs We remove the trials that "stick out" with high variance (these are the trials with variance above 3e-23 Tesla-squared) and then compute the ERFs for each of the 6 runs.
+For the SQUID-based recordings, we removed trials with variance above the threshold of 8e-25 Tesla-squared.
+Is it possible to use the same threshold for the OPMs?
+If not, why and does this affect the quality of the OPM signal?
+Remember that (i) OPMs are magnetometers, and (ii) they are placed closer to the scalp than the SQUIDs.
+{% include markup/end %}

 ```
 %% Removing artifacts manually